Appalachian Community Scholarship

 I have two goals with this scholarship.

-After college, I also want to encourage students to contribute back to Beattyville and the surrounding community.
+After college, I want to encourage students to contribute to Beattyville and the surrounding community.
 There are many ways to give back, and I enjoy reading all the different ideas.
 Last year, there was a consistent theme of entrepreneurship, helping to bring more money into the area and increasing local tax revenue.

 In the future, I might add the requirement that students apply for at least one out-of-state college or university to be eligible.
-While there are plenty of high-quality institutions in Kentucky, I believe attending college farther away is a great way to expand your worldview.
+While there are plenty of high-quality institutions in Kentucky, attending college farther away is a great way to expand your worldview.
 It also introduces others outside of Appalachia to people from the region.

-While growing up, it was not always apparent that going out of state was even a viable option.
+While growing up, it was not always apparent that going out of state was a viable option.
 A student wouldn't have to attend college out of state to receive this; I just want students to consider it.